mido-maverick/excelsior-engineering/README.md

 ## Overview

-[Engineering Fort](https://github.com/mido-maverick/engineering-fort/) aims to provide engineers and developers with a robust C# library for integration between engineering calculations, data managment, and automation.
+[Engineering Fort](https://github.com/mido-maverick/engineering-fort/) aims to provide models and utilities for engineering design, analysis, and automation.
+It focuses on abstract, theoretical representations of engineering concepts—deliberately extracted from professional software—to support clean, modular, and data-driven workflows.
+Developed in Taiwan and open to the world.

 ## 常用詞彙